20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Lake Placid, Paris Mountain State Park

-The closest lake with a public swimming area to Greenville is in Paris Mountain State Park.
-Access to the swimming area at Lake Placid is included with the park entry fee; for hours see the website.
+The closest lake to Greenville with a public swimming area is Lake Placid in Paris Mountain State Park.
+Access to the swimming area at Lake Placid is included with the park entry fee.
+For hours, see the park website.
 Swimming is not allowed in any of the other three lakes in the park.
-Kayaks are for rent here for a small fee.
+You can rent kayaks here for a small fee.

 Paris Mountain State Park | 2401 State Park Road, Greenville, SC | 864.244.5565